kubeflow/website/content/en/docs/about/contributing.md

 ### Joining the Kubeflow GitHub Org

+- **Note**: Anyone can contribute to Kubeflow, adding yourself as a member in [org.yaml](https://github.com/kubeflow/internal-acls/blob/master/github-orgs/kubeflow/org.yaml) is not a mandatory step.

 Before asking to join the community, we ask that you first make a small number of contributions to demonstrate your intent to continue contributing to Kubeflow.